 Curley caricatured Bacon as an elite Republican.
 During the campaign Curley hired a Bacon look-alike to drive around and shout at public works employees to "stop leaning on your shovels."

 His parents probably expected David Bacon, born in Barnstable, to rise to prominence, as well.
 Educated at Groton and Harvard, the younger Gaspar Bacon took a different path, however.
 He wanted to act in movies.
 Bacon trained to fly planes and hobnobbed with the well-to-do.
 He was a family friend of the Roosevelts and a visitor to the White House.

 Starting out in theater on Cape Cod, Bacon got friendly with Jimmy Stewart and Henry Fonda, then unknowns.
 And he would later use these and other connections to struggle up the rungs of success in Hollywood.

 But there were hints at a less savory side to Bacon's playboy life.
 For a brief time he lived in New York, and he was rumored to be a gigolo.
 With his acting career struggling to take off, Bacon moved to Los Angeles in 1939, just two years after graduating from Harvard.

-For Bacon, the solution was to find a gay woman that he could marry: singer Gretta Keller.
-The two married in 1942, and Greta was soon pregnant.
-Greta was a singer and actress whose career would span nearly 50 years.
-She revealed later in life that the marriage was merely one of convenience so that both could pursue their careers.
+For Bacon, the solution was to find a gay woman he could marry: singer and actress Greta Keller.
+The two married in 1942, and Greta soon got pregnant.
+Greta's career would span nearly 50 years.
+She revealed later in life that they married merely for convenience so that both could pursue their careers.

-David Bacon found the role of the Masked Marvel, though it is the one he is most remembered for today.
+David Bacon found the role of the Masked Marvel embarrassing, though people remember him most for it.
 Oddly, David was not the only member of the cast of the Masked Marvel to be murdered.
 A fellow actor, Rod Bacon, also was murdered a few years later in 1948.